Classification system

 Pettee Classification System

-The Pettee Classification System is the primary classification system used at Löhe Memorial Library.
-Most shelved resources are organised according to this system.
+The Pettee Classification System is the primary classification system used at ALC Library.

 Finding your resources